pabloseijo/ProgramaMPISimple/README.md

 ## Overview

-The objective of this project is to implement and analyze a parallel program that estimates \(\pi\) using the Monte Carlo method.
+The objective of this project is to implement and analyze a parallel program that estimates π using the Monte Carlo method.
 The program evaluates performance through metrics like execution time, efficiency, and quality under various configurations, demonstrating how MPI-based parallelism improves computationally intensive tasks.

 ## Features

-- Parallel computation of \(\pi\) using the Monte Carlo method.
+- Parallel computation of π using the Monte Carlo method.
 - Configurable number of iterations and processes to analyze scalability.
 - Performance metrics including efficiency, speedup, and quality.